SEO for Solicitors: How Law Firms Get Found on Google (2026)

 After 90 days, you'll know whether to continue yourself or bring in professional help.
 The groundwork you've built isn't wasted either way.

-If you'd rather have someone handle this from the start, that's what I do.
+If you'd rather have someone handle this from the start, see our managed SEO service for law firms or book a call.
 I'll audit where your firm stands, tell you what's realistic for your practice areas and location, and only take you on if the numbers make sense.
 No lock-in, no hard sell.

 Frequently Asked Questions